 This interactive installation is framed as an exhibition whose primary viewers are the forest's wildlife.
 A separate set of documentary photographs, with humans as their audience (including you), invites us to imagine how animals might interpret human actions, i.e., the exhibition itself.

-This challenge to the assumed boundaries, conventions, and sites (counter-gallery) for "exhibitions" or even "art events" empties out the power structures that grant meaning and legitimacy to such events.
-In so doing, this work not only offers a non‑anthropocentric perspective but also serves as an experiment, prompting us to think: after four days in the forest, would any traces reveal its viewers (the wildlife), compelling us to redefine "exhibition" as an encounter that evokes wonder and dialogue across species, rather than institutional approval?
+This challenge to the assumed boundaries, conventions, and sites of “exhibitions” or “art events,” operating counter to the gallery, empties out the power structures that grant meaning and legitimacy to such events.
+In doing so, this work not only offers a non-anthropocentric perspective but also functions as an experiment, prompting us to ask: after four days in the forest, would any traces reveal the presence of its viewers, the wildlife?
+Would those traces compel us to redefine “exhibition” as an event capable of evoking wonder and dialogue across species?
+Or would this work render the very idea of an exhibition bizarre and absurd, a human social invention that seems conceptually and terminologically hollow, its physical form whatever the artist (in this case, myself) wishes it to be?